-3.7 RCD Protection
+3.10 RCD Protection

 RCDs with a sensitivity of 30 milliamps shall be provided on all 13A socket outlets, except those sockets serving fridges and freezers.
 Ideally, the RCDs should be situated within the dado trunking located within the body of the room to enable users to be able to reset them.
 RCDs shall not be located in the distribution board.
+Cleaner's socket outlets shall contain an integral RCD.

-3.8 Lighting
+3.11 Lighting